The nuances of good and bad design culture

 Continuous learning

 In the design world, the culture surrounding a team can make or break their success.
 A good design culture fosters creativity, collaboration, and empathy, while a bad one stifles innovation and neglects user needs.
-By understanding the nuances of design culture and taking proactive steps to nurture a healthy one, design teams can unlock their full potential and create exceptional work.
+By understanding design culture and taking proactive steps to nurture a healthy one, design teams can unlock their full potential and create exceptional work.

 Frequently asked questions